Appliance warranty tracker for homeowners

 check the serial number first

 Pull up the appliance and find the label.
 Write down the serial number.
-Most manufacturers encode the manufacture date in the serial number — it's often the first four digits (year and week) or a date code in a specific position.
+Most manufacturers encode the manufacture date in the serial number.
+Look for the first four digits (year and week) or a date code in a specific position.
 Contact the manufacturer's warranty line with the serial number and ask them what's covered.
 Many will still honor claims if you're within the manufacture-date window, even without a receipt.

 check your credit card

 If you paid by card, your statement shows the purchase date.
-Most major credit cards also offer purchase protection or extended warranty benefits that add 1–2 years beyond the manufacturer warranty — worth a call to your card issuer before you pay for a repair out of pocket.
+Most major credit cards also offer purchase protection or extended warranty benefits that add 1–2 years beyond the manufacturer warranty.
+Call your card issuer before you pay for a repair out of pocket.

 check your email